 Cost Estimating, Schematic

-Later this year, the Monument Health Sturgis Hospital Emergency Department will offer more privacy for patients and a more efficient workspace for physicians and other caregivers.
-And while the work goes on, careful phasing by designer TSP will ensure there is no lapse in care or offerings.
+Monument Health Sturgis Hospital’s new Emergency Department offers more privacy for patients as well as a more efficient workspace for physicians and other caregivers.

 The previous Emergency Department’s privacy was limited, with curtains separating some of the patient-treatment areas.
 Now, walls create clear definition for each of those spaces.
 That significant change enhances privacy but also contributes to greater infection-control capabilities: TSP engineers designed negative-air-pressure systems to help trap airborne particles.

 The 2,247 sf three-phase effort took the ED from two exam rooms and two open-bay rooms to four exam rooms.
 A more centralized nurse station near the unit’s entrance provides additional security and observation.
 It’s all connected by a wider work core, which permits easier movement of patients, staff, and materials throughout the suite.